-A doctor, or a competent person with delegated authority, completes the appropriate request form and collects the required samples.
+A doctor, or a competent person with delegated authority, completes the appropriate order in PERL and collects/ arranges collection of the required samples.

-It is the responsibility of the requesting clinician and the person collecting the samples to ensure that request form is correctly filled in, the sample is taken from the correct patient and the correct label affixed to the sample vial(s) (or for blood transfusion, that the correct and complete details are hand-written on the bottle and form).
+It is the responsibility of the requesting clinician and the person collecting the samples to ensure that the order is correct, the sample is taken from the correct patient and the correct barcoded label is affixed to the correct sample vial(s) or pot.